lstefano71/Verity/README.md

 ## Building from Source

 1. Install the .NET 9 SDK.
 2. Clone this repository.
-3. Run `dotnet publish -c Release` from the project's root directory.
+3. Run the build script:

+    ```powershell
+    ./build.ps1
+    ```

-The native, self-contained executable will be located in `bin\Release\net9.0\win-x64\publish\Verity.exe`.
+The native, self-contained executable will be located in `artifacts\Verity-v<version>.zip`.